AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for OpenTimelineio
 title: ''
 labels: feature request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is the feature new development, or does it address existing functionality?**

-A clear and concise description of what the problem is.
-Ex.
-I frequently need to split an item, but [...]
+Describe the new feature, or describe the modification to existing behavior, and provide context as necessary to help with understanding how the feature relates to a workflow or functionality.

-**Describe the solution you'd like**
+**Describe relevant implementation notes**

-A clear and concise description of what you want to happen.
+Provide details on requested functionality, new dependencies, and any other details that might be important for implementation.

-**Describe alternatives you've considered**
+**Describe alternatives**

-A clear and concise description of any alternative solutions or features you've considered.
+Describe alternate solutions or workarounds if those help clarify the motivation for the request.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add any other context here, such as simulated output, or screenshots, that might help clarify the request.